We all know that more links = higher rankings.

 Of course all of that takes a lot of time:

-Which is why you should use the NinjaOutreach trial for your first campaign that won’t cost you a penny and does all of that in a couple of clicks-
+Which is why you should use NinjaOutreach as it does all of that in a couple of clicks-

 Much much easier!